MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

     > [!TIP]
     > You can always check the output of this command using `echo $SQL_SERVER_ENDPOINT`.

 1. Create a variable named `SQL_CONNECTION_STRING` with the connection string for the `adventureworks` database in your Azure SQL server instance.
-You will use this variable later in this tutorial.
+You use this variable later in this tutorial.

     ```azurecli-interactive
     SQL_CONNECTION_STRING="Server=$SQL_SERVER_ENDPOINT;Database=adventureworks;Encrypt=true;Authentication=Active Directory Default;"